 Below market-rate, or affordable, housing usually has long-term rental assistance contracts that pay the difference between 30% of tenant incomes and Fair Market Rents.
 HCD requires that Housing Elements identify affordable projects with rental assistance contracts that will expire within the next Housing Element planning period.
-Figure 59: At-risk Assisted Housing Projects, 2020 lists one project that has an expiring contract over the next Housing Element period- the Orland Apartments.
-This is a project funded by the United States Department of Agriculture (USDA) with 82 units serving low-income families that has a contract that will expire on July 28, 2023.
+There are no projects at-risk of conversion to market